Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Data and Methodology

 where $\Lambda_{0}=\{(f_{1}, f_{2}): 0<f_{0}+f_{1}\leq f_{2} \leq 1, and \ 0\leq f_{1} \leq 1-f_{0}\}$ for some minimal sample size $f_{0}\in (0,1)$ in the regressions.
 This is the so-called recursive evolving procedure.

 Let $f_{e}$ and $f_{f}$ denote the origination and termination points in the causal relationship that are estimated as the first chronological observation whose test statistic exceeds or falls below the critical value.
-Because the power of the recursive evolving procedure is found to be best, and both the recursive evolving and rolling procedure perform much better than the forward recursive procedure \autocites{Shi2018, Shi2020a}, the analysis relies on dating rules of the following two algorithms:
+The analysis relies on dating rules of the following two algorithms:

 where $\operatorname{cv}$ and $\operatorname{scv}$ are the corresponding critical values of the $W_{f}$ and $\operatorname{SW}_{f}$ statistics.
-For multiple switches, the origination and termination dates are estimated in a similar fashion.
 All procedures are implemented under the null hypothesis of no causality and under the assumption of either homoskedasticity or conditional heteroskedasticity of an unknown form.